AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/ex3.md

 ![Adobe Experience Platform Data Collection Setup](./images/hook1.png)

 If you select the raw payload, go to [https://jsonformatter.org/json-pretty-print](https://jsonformatter.org/json-pretty-print) and paste the payload.
-Click **Make Pretty**.
+Click **Minify / Beautify**.
 You'll then see the JSON payload, the **events** object and the **xdm** object.
 In one of the previous steps, when you defined the Data Element, you used the reference **arc.event.xdm**, which will result in you parsing out the **xdm** object of this payload.

 ![Adobe Experience Platform Data Collection Setup](./images/hook2.png)

-Switch your view to the website [https://webhook.site/](https://webhook.site/) which you used in one of the previous steps.
+Switch your view to your custom webhook [https://webhook.site/](https://webhook.site/) which you used in one of the previous steps.
 You should now have a view similar to this one, with network requests being shown in the left menu.
 You're seeing the **xdm** payload that was filter out of the network request that was shown above.

 ![Adobe Experience Platform Data Collection Setup](./images/hook3.png)

-Scroll down a bit in the payload to find the page name, which in this case is **vangeluw-OCUC** (which is the project name of your demo website).
+Scroll down a bit in the payload to find the page name, which in this case is **home**.

 ![Adobe Experience Platform Data Collection Setup](./images/hook4.png)